-Our judges are filmmaking professionals and Poe literary experts.
+They are filmmaking professionals and Poe literary experts.
 We are looking for quality of production because we are displaying your film on a large screen with up-to-date projection in front of a live audience.
-More importantly, we are looking for quality of story and how well you convey that story through structure and artistic direction.
+More importantly, we hope all of our Official Selection filmmakers can join us and network at our October 26-27 event.

 We strongly encourage you to develop marketing materials for your film and invite you to network with your fellow filmmakers at our festival venues.
 Our professional films will be screened at the stunning Institute for Contemporary Art on the VCU campus, in a theater with state-of-the-art projection and audio facilities.
 Your film will never look and sound as fantastic!